TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

    Description
          Enter the list of page document types (doktype) to exclude from menus.
-         By default pages that are "not in menu" (5) are excluded and those marked for backend user access only (6).
+         By default pages that are "backend user access only" (6) are excluded.

    Default
          5,6